skippy-io/skippy/README.md

 Mono-repo for all Skippy projects.

-## ⚠️Project Status: No Longer Actively Maintained
+## ⚠️ Project Status: No Longer Actively Maintained

 This project is no longer being actively maintained due to lack of available time.
 Feel free to fork, modify, and use the code as you see fit.
 Issues and pull requests may not receive responses.